 The journal club meets monthly and takes place on Twitter via @MSFsci using the hashtag #MSFjc.
-Our next MSF Twitter Journal Club is next Friday 1 July at 12.30pm BST.
+Watch this space to find out when the next journal club will be.

 In May 2016, the WHO released an update to the DR TB guidelines.
 The following new recommendations were made (c/w 2011) The resulting assessment of the literature led to a number of new recommendations which were classified as strong or conditional depending on the level of evidence and other factors including risk-benefit and cost-effectiveness.